Sabrinas Organizing

 If they are taking classes at home, ordering the supplies they need a few weeks before gives the school and other bookstores time to get the books to you.

-If they are doing online learning and have online websites to visit and content to gather, prepare the computer (Affiliate Link) to save the websites as bookmarks to make it easier for them to know where their resources are located.
+If they are doing online learning and have online websites to visit and content to gather, prepare the computer (affiliate) to save the websites as bookmarks to make it easier for them to know where their resources are located.

 Going back to school?
 Go through their backpack, empty it, and clear it out.